LJR41/PokeRandom/README.md

  #### WIP -

+ ###### Backend Functionality!!

+ Coming Soon!
+You'll be able to register an account that will hold some extra features, such as saving your team, nicknaming your pokemon and selecting your favorite region!

  ###### Random Typing -
  Adding an option to randomize your typings, just to add another layer of randomized chaos for users!